Shine The Spotlight on Survival -2021

 Please feel free to reach out to me if you would like to learn more about our initiative.
 Our NPC may be new, and our cause may be a difficult one to think about, but we are out here changing lives and making a real, tangible difference.
 You are welcome to email [email protected] or visit www.yellowforsurvivors.co.za should you have any questions.

 Put your weight behind us and let us do more!

 "I believe if I knew these anti-rape skills in 1992, when I was brutally raped and left for dead in a youth hostel where I was staying at the time, I would have been able to get out of the room." - L Kuter.

 Learning to protect yourself can give you newfound confidence and assertiveness.

 Yellow For Survivors NPC

-Leilani Kuter has walked 729km between 16 September - 12 October 2019 to raise funds and create awareness.
-Leilani will be doing another challenge starting on the 1st of September 2020.
-She will be walking 28km per day for 16 days.
+Leilani Kuter has walked 729km between 16 September - 12 October 2019 and 448km between 1 – 16 September 2020 to raise funds and create awareness.
+Leilani will be walking 29km per day starting on the 1st of September and end on the 16th of September 2021.